SuperOfficeDocs/superoffice-docs/docs/en/company/learn/includes/company-fields.md

 14. In the **Main contact** field, select the contact who should be the main contact for this client.
 You must add contacts to the company first.

-15. At the bottom right of this tab, three of the fields from the **More** tab may be displayed, as defined in SuperOffice Settings and maintenance.
+15. At the lower right of this tab, three of the fields from the **More** tab may be displayed, as defined in SuperOffice Settings and maintenance.
 The fields displayed can vary from user group to user group.

-16. The bottom left corner of the company card contains two checkboxes: **Stop** and **No Mailings**.
+16. The lower left corner of the company card contains two checkboxes: **Stop** and **No Mailings**.

     * Check **Stop** to inform associates that they should pay particular attention to a certain company.
 A stop sign is displayed on the company card.
 It may also be useful to insert a note informing your associates why this company is marked with a stop.
 It is only possible to put a check in this field in edit mode.